 I had such fun imitating Waldron shamelessly!
 Drones, motifs, lurching rhythm, the whole shebang.
 Imitating someone else is usually a bad idea.
 This time I just couldn’t resist.

 Jacob Wunsch, who transcribed the Cedar Walton interview, has repeatedly asked me about Mal Waldron.
 Initially, I didn’t feel like responding; we don’t always like discussing our biggest influences.
-Now I’ve decided to fess up and record an homage.
+Now I’ve decided to fess up and record this “Little Melonae” as an homage.

 (Reprinted from old DTM; originally posted March 2010.)